Irish people

-The Irish have their own customs, language, music, dance, sports, cuisine and mythology.
+The Irish have their own unique customs, language, music, dance, sports, cuisine and mythology.
 Although Irish (Gaeilge) was their main language in the past, today most Irish people speak English as their first language.
 Historically, the Irish nation was made up of kin groups or clans, and the Irish also had their own religion, law code, alphabet and style of dress.

 There have been many notable Irish people throughout history.
 After Ireland's conversion to Christianity, Irish missionaries and scholars exerted great influence on Western Europe, and the Irish came to be seen as a nation of "saints and scholars".
 The 6th-century Irish monk and missionary Columbanus is regarded as one of the "fathers of Europe", followed by saints Cillian and Fergal.
 The scientist Robert Boyle is considered the "father of chemistry", and Robert Mallet one of the "fathers of seismology".
 Irish literature has produced famous writers in both Irish- and English-language traditions, such as Eoghan Rua Ó Súilleabháin, Dáibhí Ó Bruadair, Jonathan Swift, Oscar Wilde, W. B. Yeats, Samuel Beckett, James Joyce, Máirtín Ó Cadhain, Eavan Boland, and Seamus Heaney.
 Notable Irish explorers include Brendan the Navigator, Sir Robert McClure, Sir Alexander Armstrong, Sir Ernest Shackleton and Tom Crean.
 By some accounts, the first European child born in North America had Irish descent on both sides.
 Many presidents of the United States have had some Irish ancestry.

-The population of Ireland is about 6.9 million, but it is estimated that 50 to 80 million people around the world have Irish forebears, making the Irish diaspora one of the largest of any nation.
+The population of Ireland is about 6.9 million, but it is estimated that 50 to 80 million people around the world have varying degrees of Irish ancestry.
 Historically, emigration from Ireland has been the result of conflict, famine and economic issues.
 People of Irish descent are found mainly in English-speaking countries, especially Great Britain, the United States, Canada, New Zealand and Australia.
-There are also significant numbers in Argentina, Chile, Colombia and Brazil.
+There are also significant numbers in Argentina, Mexico, Brazil, Germany, and The United Arab Emirates.
 The United States has the most people of Irish descent, while in Australia those of Irish descent are a higher percentage of the population than in any other country outside Ireland.
-Many Icelanders have Irish and Scottish Gaelic forebears.
+Many Icelanders have Irish and Scottish Gaelic ancestors due to transportation there as slaves by the Vikings during their settlement of Iceland.